Composing the Tinnitus Suites: 2015

 …the careful viewer will take note of my hands on the mixer.
 In addition to devising this self-playing situation, I also performed twice—first, for a video of sorts, that accompanied the installation on a video monitor, audible through headphones.
 Watching this video was important for gallery viewers, for it made clear what transpired when it is played, in case they happened to visit during the time that the instrument was not making sound (most of the hour).
 The second performance featured my sweet friends, Ron Shalom and Cleek Schrey, who flew to Dublin to join me, hot on the heels of a newly discovered collaborative formation…and since this story is told in reverse…

-Composing the Tinnitus Suites: 2015c was not exactly a public installation or performance, but an important moment of growth for the project.
+Composing the Tinnitus Suites: 2015c was not exactly a public installation or performance, but an important moment of growth for the project—a collaboration which became a video and finally an album.
 I had never combined the Lady’s Harp with conventional instruments before 2015.
-I spent my final year in graduate school with Shalom and Schrey, and during this time we developed a deep mutual trust, friendship, and conceptual rigor.
+Somehow, after 4 years of playing the Lady’s Harp with wood and metal, it was suddenly possible to realized that adding their instruments (Hardanger Fiddle and Contrabass), to my world of tinnitus.
+I spent my final year in graduate school with Ron Shalom and Cleek Schrey, and during this time we developed a deep mutual trust, friendship, and conceptual rigor.

 Composing the Tinnitus Suites: 2015b